TiffanyLiu2008/share_and_split/README.md

 ## Expenses

-* Users should be able to view all of their pending and settled expenses.
+* Users should be able to view all of their pending and settled expenses, including Google Chart visualizations.
 * Users should be able to create a new expense and split it with other users.
 * Users should be able to update expenses they created.
 * Users should be able to delete expenses they created.